JaneliaSciComp/fileglancer-docs/src/content/docs/workflows/navigation.md

 - Check if the file share is currently mounted

 ### Slow Loading
-- PRFS typically loads faster than NRS/Nearline systems
+- **PRFS**: Fastest loading times, optimal for frequent access
+- **NRS**: Moderate loading times, good for large file operations
+- **Nearline**: Slower access, some files may need staging time
-- Large directories may take time to populate
+- Large directories (>1000 files) may take time to populate regardless of storage system
-- Consider using more specific navigation paths
+- Consider using more specific navigation paths to reduce directory listing overhead

 ### Favorites Not Saving
 - Ensure you have write permissions to your profile